Checkmarx/2ms/README.md

 - `valid` - The secret is valid
 - `revoked` - The secret is revoked
-- `unknown` - We are not checking the validity of the secret
+- `unknown` - We failed to check, or we are not checking the validity of the secret at all

 If the `--validate` flag is not provided, the validation field will be omitted from the output, or its value will be an empty string.